-Safe Washington travel starts with preventive maintenance and good car care at Mackert Automotive LLC.
+Safe Washington travel starts with preventive maintenance and good car care at Mackert Automotive.
 But there are other things Gig Harbor drivers can do to prepare for emergencies on the road.
 Here's some auto advice that can help you plan for emergencies, and just may save your life - or someone else's.

 First, Gig Harbor motorists should consider keeping an auto emergency kit in their car.
 The kit should contain items that will allow you to deal with common emergencies on the road.

 Some vital items you should carry in your car, truck, SUV include jumper cables (or a booster box), flares, a flashlight and some basic hand tools.
 Other useful items include gloves, two quarts of oil, some antifreeze, water and everything you need to change a tire.
 You might also consider a can of tire inflator, which is a great temporary fix for minor flats.

 But taking care of your car, truck, SUV is only part of emergency preparedness.
 It is critical to take care of the people in the car, too.
 For this reason, you should carry a first aid kit, drinkable water and blankets.
 Other items to consider include high-calorie food items (like energy bars), toilet paper, a towel, a hat and boots.
 And, of course, when you travel in Washington and out-of-state you should always have your cell phone, some emergency cash and a credit card.

 Depending on where you live, you may need to add other essential items to this list.
 For example, sunscreen, sunglasses, and extra water would be good to have on hand in a hot climate.
 For the cold and snowy Washington season, some salt, a hand shovel, emergency blankets and matches might be in order.
 Also, if your Washington area is prone to severe weather or earthquakes, you should check with your local Red Cross or disaster preparedness office for their recommendations on what to keep on hand in your car, truck, SUV for emergencies.